Justices of the peace and bail justices are collectively called honorary justice volunteers.

 Justices of the peace provide document witnessing and certification services to the community both during and outside business hours.

 Bail justices primarily work outside business hours and on weekends to conduct hearings in relation to applications for bail or remand, and applications for interim accommodation orders relating to children.

 The Honorary Justice Office is responsible for appointing and managing Honorary Justice volunteers.

-Honorary Justice appointments are made on the basis of providing a volunteer justice service to the Victorian community.
-As such, there is an expectation that successful applicants will commit to the ongoing delivery of service to the Victorian community.
-This includes making themselves available to the public and stakeholders on a regular basis and demonstrating a consistent commitment to the requirement of the roles.
+Successful honorary justice applicants commit to the ongoing delivery of vital justice services to the Victorian community.
+This includes making themselves available to the public and stakeholders on a regular basis and demonstrating commitment to the role requirements.